Love & Mercy (film): Wilson, Ledbetter, et al.

-Wilson stated after watching the film: "I thought the actors that portrayed me were well casted ... but they laid pretty heavy on the dark parts of my life, you know?
+Wilson (pictured in 2012) stated after watching the film: "I thought the actors that portrayed me were well casted ... but they laid pretty heavy on the dark parts of my life, you know?
 So the movie overall was a bad experience for me to see, but there were good parts."

 In October 2013, Wilson enthused, "We've seen some of the film.
 So far, so good.
 The guy who plays me, John Cusack, he's really good.
 And he sings well," and that "It's quite a thrill to have a movie made of my life. ...
 I'm very sentimental about it, and it's very, very good.
 It was a trip to see.
 The actors and actresses portrayed everybody really well."
 Dano worried that the film's highly personal content would trouble Wilson, but he reported that Wilson loved the film at its premiere screening, saying "he's a little unfiltered, so you would know if he didn't."

 Wilson felt that the film was "very factual" (with Dano succeeding at his portrayal better than Cusack) and that each character was cast so well that he "actually believed those characters were really who they were, like the guy who played Doctor Landy was so right on ... that it absolutely scared me.
 [I was] like absolutely in fear for about ten minutes."
 On the studio scenes: "[They were] very factual, accurate, stimulating.
 I was really blown away by how close [Dano] got to my personality.
 It's amazing."
 Wilson said that he was "very concerned" but hopeful that the other surviving Beach Boys would enjoy the film.
 Regarding the trust that Wilson and Ledbetter gave Pohlad for him to construct a true portrait of their lives, Pohlad recounted:

 Melinda was the first one to see the first, rougher cut of it, before Brian did.
 It's as much about her as it is about Brian.
 I was curious to see what her reaction would be, and she was definitely shaken. ...
 You think, "Oh, I didn't say that," or "It was better than that" or worse than that.
 It's a tough thing, so you need some time to let it sink in.
 I know that Brian believes in many cases in the movie that we were, let's say, fairer to certain people than they actually deserved, maybe.
 Without getting into details.
 As harsh as it might be, he thinks that there was some reality that was even harsher than that.